index

 Connection to the Geometry of Self-Correction

 The structure observed here connects to a broader geometric principle.
-The constraint geometry monograph establishes that three curvature sectors — angular, recursive, and discrete — are anticorrelated under triadic tension (Section 3, T2): tightening any one sector forces the others to carry more curvature.
-A direct consequence, developed in Section 9 of that monograph and formalized in The Geometry of Self-Correction, is that balanced states are transversely unstable.
-When constraints are state-dependent — when admissible correction directions depend on where the system currently sits — projection of a gradient proposal onto the feasible set generically introduces irreducible curl into the effective dynamics.
+The constraint geometry establishes that three curvature sectors—angular, recursive, and discrete—are anticorrelated under triadic tension (Section 3, T2): tightening any one sector forces the others to carry more curvature.
+A direct consequence, formalized in The Geometry of Self-Correction, is that balanced states are transversely unstable.
+When constraints are state-dependent—when admissible correction directions depend on where the system currently sits—projection of a gradient proposal onto the feasible set generically introduces irreducible curl into the effective dynamics.
 Systems with curl-free correction fields exhibit pure convergence; systems with nonzero curl cycle indefinitely.
 The cycling is structural rather than parametric, with its floor set by the Hodge spectral gap of the constraint manifold.

 Taken together, the finite-residence result constrains all blow-up mechanisms that rely on sustained local balance between stretching and recursive scale-feeding, including classical anti-parallel vortex intuitions, self-similar collapse, and turbulence-cascade-based heuristics.
 It does not claim to constrain purely nonlocal, purely intermittent, boundary-driven, or highly artificial constructions.
 The result identifies a configuration widely assumed to be dangerous and shows it is not dynamically persistent.